Preston-Landers/concurrent-log-handler/README.md

 * portalocker is inside the package, not a separate module.
 * Provide `use_gzip` option to compress rotated logs
 * Support for Windows
-  * Note: PyWin32 is required on Windows, but can't be installed as an automatic dependency because it's not currently installable through pip.
 * Fix for deadlocking problem with recent versions of Python
 * More secure generation of random numbers for temporary filenames
 * Change the name of the lockfile to have .__ in front of it.